victorchall/EveryDream2trainer/doc/ATWEAKING.md

 ## Gradient accumulation

-Gradient accumulation is sort of like a virtual batch size increase, averaging the learning over more than one step (batch) before applying it to the model update.
+Gradient accumulation is sort of like a virtual batch size increase, averaging the learning over more than one step (batch) before applying it to the model as an update to weights.

 Example: